 For the first time housework could be spread over the day rather than being confined to daylight hours.
 The main meal could be prepared in the evening rather than at midday thus emancipating women from these tasks during the day.

-Cover from the E.A.W publication The Electrical Age for Women October 1931.
+Right: cover from the E.A.W publication The Electrical Age for Women October 1931.
 Notice especially the imagery of home electrical appliances and how women could benefit from using these with their household chores.
+Click on the image to see a larger view.

 The introduction of electricity at home opened up new opportunities for thousands of women.
 The effects it had on everyday tasks cannot be underestimated.
 However, it is interesting to note that the other two utilities that transformed housework in the nineteenth century - gas and water- were never lobbied for, promoted or developed by women.
 Electricity was different.